 Fall youth hunts are available for deer, elk, and antelope.
-Every year there are youth deer hunts, youth elk hunts, and youth antelope hunts.

-The deadline to apply is May 15, 2020.
+The deadline to apply is May 15, 2024, and drawing results will be out by June 12.

 In Oregon's "first-time hunter" program, which OHA helped create, a hunter under age 18 who is unsuccessful in the controlled hunt drawing for deer or elk tags may reapply for a controlled hunt having a minimum number of tags and be guaranteed a first-time tag.
-For information about Oregon's "First-time hunter program," see the 2020 Oregon Big Game Regulations.
+For information about Oregon's "First-time hunter program," see the 2024 Oregon Big Game Regulations.

-For information about Oregon's awesome Mentored Youth Hunter Program for kids ages 9-15, visit the ODFW web site at www.dfw.state.or.us.
+For information about Oregon's awesome Mentored Youth Hunter Program for kids ages 9-15, visit the ODFW web site at MyODFW.com.